Jeyran (wife of Naser al-Din Shah)

-Jeyran (جیران; born Khadija of Tajrish (خدیجه خانم تجریشی), c.
-1831 – 2 January 1860) was one of the beloved wives and first mistress of Naseraddin Shah (1848–1896).
+Khadijah Khanoum Tajrishi (خدیجه خانم تجریشی), titled Forough ol-Saltaneh (فروغالسلطنه), and more widely known as Jeyran (جیران; born, c.
+1835 – 2 January 1860) was one of the beloved wives and first mistress of Naser al-Din Shah Qajar (1848–1896).

-Known for her beauty and charm, Jeyran was born as Khadija, daughter of Muhammad Ali, a gardener and carpenter.
-She met Naseraddin Shah circa 1850 and became his concubine at the age of 17.
-She got given title of Forugh Osaltana about 6 years later when she officially married the Shah and became his permanent wife (having already four children at that time, one of them dead).
-Jeyran spread her influence by the birth of her second child, Muhammad Qasim Mirza and who was made commander-in-chief.
-Although he had no maternal Qajar ancestor, with a fake lineage made for Jeyran which linked her to Sasanids and Ilkhanate, he became the crown prince, but shortly after, he died.
+Known for her beauty and charm, Jeyran was born as Khadijah, daughter of Mohammad Ali, a gardener and carpenter.
+She met Naser al-Din Shah around 1852 and became his concubine at the age of 17 while he was 4 years older.
+She got given title of Forough os-Saltaneh, meaning "the light of the reign" about 5–6 years later when she officially married the Shah and became his permanent wife (having already four children at that time, one of them dead).

+Jeyran spread her influence by the birth of her second child, Mohammad Qasem Mirza, who was made commander-in-chief.
+Although he had no maternal Qajar ancestor, with a fake lineage made for Jeyran which linked her to the Sasanians and Ilkhanate, he became the crown prince, but shortly after, he died.
 Afterwards, Jeyran lost all of her children and contracted tuberculosis.
-She died in 1860.
-Her death had an impact on Naseraddin Shah, who abandoned the royal responsibilities for a while.
+She died in January 1860 at the age of 24.
+Her death had an impact on Naser al-Din Shah, who abandoned his royal responsibilities for a while.

 Early life

-Jeyran was born in 1833 in Tajrish village near Tehran.
-Named "Khadija", she was the daughter of Muhmmad Ali Khan Of Tajrish, a gardener and carpenter.
-As well as a sister, Jeyran had an older brother named Asdullah, who after a while of her presence in the court became a servant and later a special adviser to Naseraddin Shah.
+Jeyran was born in 1835 in Tajrish village near Tehran.
+Named "Khadijah", she was the daughter of Mohammad Ali Khan Tajrishi, a gardener and carpenter.
+As well as a sister, Jeyran had an older brother named Asadollah, who after a while of her presence in the court became a servant, chamberlain and an advisor to the shah.
+Also their father, Mohammad Ali, did get appointed as the ruler of Tajrish and its nearby regions.